SKB-CGN/ioBroker.mywallbox/README.md

 	### **WORK IN PROGRESS**
 -->
 ### 0.0.18 (2022-08-17)
-- renamed Adapter to My-Wallbox to get adapter added to iobroker repoy
+- renamed Adapter to MyWallbox to get adapter added to iobroker repoy

 ### 0.0.17 (2022-08-15)
 - crash handler extended